gibsjose/cpp-cheat-sheet/C++ Cheat Sheet.md

 #include "Polygon.h"    //<--- Obtains the class declaration

 //Constructor
-//You must scope the method declarations with the class name (Polygon::)
+//You must scope the method definitions with the class name (Polygon::)
 Polygon::Polygon(const int sides, const std::string &name) {
     this->sides = sides;    //'this' refers to the instance of the class.
 Members are accessed via pointers this->name = name;